But he who boasts is to boast in the Lord. 2 Corinthians 10:17 (NASB)

 - Submit your day’s activities to Him.

-To learn more about the book and how it can transform your quiet time, check out this video and free sample.
+To learn more about the book and how it can transform your quiet time, check out free sample.
 Thank you so much for supporting me in this project; I feel so blessed to have readers like you.
 May the Word Become Flesh in you!